matthiashammerschmidt/wp_hugoplate_theme-cysecu/content/blog/2024/01/post-000001/index.de.md

 ---
-title: "How to build an Application with modern Technology"
+title: "How to build an Application with modern Technology 1"
 meta_title: ""
 description: "this is meta description"
 image: "./images/cyber_sec.jpeg"